napiorkowskimarcin/303VINE-APP-SQL/README.md

 - morgan to log out requests
 - body-Parser to get body of request straight to json
 - express session - to make sign up/in with passport local possible

+### Done yet:

+- add vines to the mongoDb
+- find all of the vines and store them inside a lists of cards
+- create signup and signin